WUSA (TV): Later years (1978–present)

 In 1985, the Gannett Company purchased the Evening News Association.
-This marked the group's first CBS station since the company had sold then-network affiliate WHEC-TV in Rochester in 1979.
-On July 4, 1986, Gannett changed channel 9's call letters to WUSA both in honor of the station being located in the nation's capital and Gannett's ownership of USA Today.
-The WUSA callsign had previously been used by Gannett's station (previously WTCN-TV) in Minneapolis for a year, which simultaneously changed its callsign to KARE.
+The WUSA callsign had been in use by Gannett's station in Minneapolis (previously WTCN-TV) for a year, and Gannett offered it to WDVM's management upon taking control of the station.
+Post television columnist John Carmody noted that the "rather clumsy" WDVM callsign was not often used in promotions.
+Both stations agreed to the swap; the Minneapolis station became KARE on June 11, 1986, while WDVM became WUSA on Independence Day.
 The WDVM-TV callsign is now in use on an unrelated station in Hagerstown, Maryland.

-At the time, particularly in Gannett press releases, the station's callsign was commonly printed as "W★USA".
+Carrying over a practice started by the Minneapolis station, the callsign was depicted in print and on logos as "W★USA" during this time.
 However, the asterisk or star between the "W" and "U" is not part of the call sign.
-The star device was used to denote its connection to USA Today.
-The star was replaced on-air with the CBS Eye Device, which is also not part of the call sign, in the late 1990s as CBS began to considerably relax their formerly strict branding guidelines for their affiliates (which had not allowed blending the logo into call letters), and to reduce confusion with the now-defunct Women's United Soccer Association, which was also visually represented as "W★USA" within their logo.
+The star was replaced on-air with the CBS Eye Device, which is also not part of the call sign, by 1998 as CBS began to considerably relax their formerly strict branding guidelines for their affiliates, which had not allowed blending the logo into call letters.

 WUSA moved to a new Broadcast House at 4100 Wisconsin Avenue NW in January 1992.
 WTOP-FM had left the old Broadcast House in 1971, but kept its transmitter there.
 WTOP radio departed in 1978; the Post had sold it a year earlier to the Outlet Company.
-The move to the more modern building was tinged with sadness due to the death from a brain tumor of popular sportcaster Glenn Brenner just days before the move.
+The move to the more modern building was tinged with sadness due to the death from a brain tumor of popular sportscaster Glenn Brenner just days beforehand.
 In 1998, WUSA launched its website, wusatv9.com, but later removed the "TV" reference in the domain name to become wusa9.com.